MichalMares/Ardularm/README.md

 8. Upload `Arduino\Ardularm\Ardularm.ino` on your Arduino UNO using the Arduino IDE.
 9. Repeat steps 6, 7, 8 for each unit you want to connect.
 10. Enjoy your extra safety.

+Ardularm had been developed running an Apache server with MySQL database.
+However, PDO should ensure it works on other SQL databases as well (not tested).

+Arduino's (`Ardularm.ino`) and server's (`config.php`) "key" must correspond and can not be empty.
+It ensures that the POST requests come directly from the Arduino unit.
+If you use multiple Arduinos, "key" has to be the same for all of them.

 \* The AddicoreRFID library had to be edited in order to work with Ethernet shield.